HMS Autumn (1801): Autumn

 Commander William Richardson commissioned Autumn in February 1801 for the Downs.

 On 5 January 1803 HMS Abundance sailed for the Mediterranean but grounded the next day on Sconce Point, near The Needles, Isle of Wight.
 Morgiana and Autumn sailed to her assistance.
 By the 11th Abundance had gotten off with little damage and she then sailed for Gibraltar.

 Autumn was recommissioned by Commander Samuel Jackson on 10 May 1803.
 He sailed for the French coast on 31 July.

-On 27 September Jackson took a small squadron at Rear Admiral Montague's behest and bombarded the French gun boats at Calais.
+On 27 September Jackson took a small squadron at Rear Admiral Montagu's behest and bombarded the French gun boats at Calais.
 The objective of the engagement was to prevent the French at Calais from linking up with the French flotilla at Boulogne.
 The commencement of a gale forced the British to withdraw.
 With the British squadron having withdrawn, Over the next two days the French succeeded in getting over 50 boats from Calais to Boulogne.

 Early in 1804, a division of the French flotilla was discovered to be sailing along the French coast to Boulogne protected by shore batteries.
 The British vessels in the area attacked and were able to drive several vessels onto the beach.
 However, most succeeded in reaching Boulogne.
 Autumn lost one man killed and six wounded in the operation.

 In the evening of 20 July there were more than 80 French brigs and luggers in the roads of Boulogne.
 As the weather worsened, a number of the vessels set sail.
 Captain Owen of Immortalite signaled to Harpy, Bloodhound, and Archer to close with the French vessels.
 Autumn also joined the operation.
 Although most of the French vessels escaped, the British were able to drive a handful on shore.